elcodi/docs/docs/cookbook/implementation/controller-command.md

 ### Framework Commands in Bamboo

-We have the same thought with Commands than with Controllers.
+We have the same opinion for Commands and Controllers.

 ``` php
 use Symfony\Bundle\FrameworkBundle\Command\ContainerAwareCommand;